-The Excel to Google Earth (E2G) thematic mapping tool has been developed to display maps in Google Earth using Excel spreadsheet data for administrative divisions (e.g., provinces and districts) without the need for a geographic information system (GIS).
+The Excel to Google Earth (E2G) thematic mapping tool was developed to display maps in Google Earth using Excel spreadsheet data for administrative divisions (e.g., provinces and districts) without the need for a geographic information system (GIS).

-E2G 2.0 is now available in both English and French for 50 countries, with a focus on PEPFAR countries, and contains a variety of enhancements.
+E2G 3.0 is now available in both English and French for 50 countries, with a focus on PEPFAR countries, and contains a variety of enhancements.
 The tool will enable decision makers, program planners and analysts at all levels to display their Excel-based data for administrative divisions on a color-shaded map.
 This can help overcome many of the barriers that have limited the use of mapping for decision support and M&E.

-E2G 2.0 is a free Excel macro, and all that is required to run it is a copy of Microsoft Excel (either version 2003 or 2007) and a copy of Google Earth, which is available as a free download.
+E2G 3.0 is a free Excel macro, and all that is required to run it is a copy of Microsoft Excel (version 2007 or 2010) and a copy of Google Earth (version 6 or 7), which is available as a free download.
 The macro will run in Windows 7, Windows Vista, or Windows XP.

 Once the user has defined the elements of the map, the wizard creates a compressed KML (KMZ) file for display in Google Earth.
 When opened in Google Earth, the KMZ file can be printed out, saved as a JPEG file for inclusion in reports or publications, or stored in a Web-accessible space.